 The NC is guided by written Terms of Reference, which are approved by the Board.
-The Terms of Reference set out the duties and responsibilities of the NC.
-The NC reviews the structure, size and composition of the Board.
+The Terms of Reference clearly set out the authority and duties of the NC.
+The responsibilities of the NC include reviewing the structure, size and composition of the Board.
 The NC also identifies the balance of skills, knowledge and experience required for the Board to discharge its responsibilities effectively and nominates candidates to meet the needs and requirements of the Group.